 - Avoid compaction and promote aeration, which encourages a healthy root system and may boost tolerance to nematodes.

-- Applying organic soil amendments may enhance turf growth and reduce nematode damage.
+- Apply organic soil amendments that may enhance turf growth and reduce nematode damage.

 - Avoid shading turfgrasses as this reduces nutrient production and storage, which lowers the turf's tolerance to nematode damage.

 - When managing turf, work on healthy sites first to avoid transferring nematodes from infested sites to healthy sites.

 - Consider soil solarisation if practical.

 As damaged turf can be associated with a range of problems (including nematodes), obtaining a professional diagnosis from a reputable laboratory can save you valuable time, effort and pesticide treatments.

 Figure 1 courtesy of Sarah Collins, Department of Primary Industries and Regional Development, Western Australia.

 Figure 2 courtesy of Ken Johnston, Sports Turf Technology, Pty.
 Ltd., Western Australia.

 Collins S (2013) Pathogen of the month — January 2013.
 Ibipora lolii (Siviour, 1978), Siviour & McLeod 1979.
 Australasian Plant Pathology Society, 4 September 2020.